 Both of these sites were fairly simple to build and the extra time spent adding individual pages to each site for every service they offer has paid off with good lead generation conversion rates from the AdWords traffic they are both paying for.

-You can build a similar site for your own business if needed.
-As per my previous post, if you have no idea how to build a website, go download my FREE ebook on how to build your own site and get started.
+You can build a similar site for your own business if needed, using WordPress.
 Seriously, if you follow the simple instructions, you will have your very first website live on the interwebs in 1 hour!

 No more excuses!
 Just go do it!